Writing for printed publications has become a major part of Emma Ward's Words activities.

 In 2017, Emma accepted the role of editor for a brand new internal magazine about health and safety for an international food manufacturer.
-She has since overseen the production of seven issues, liaising with designers, contributors and client board members to ensure a quality production each time.
+She has since overseen the production of several issues, liaising with designers, contributors and client board members to ensure a quality production each time.
 Emma has also written articles, provided proofreading services and contributed to the design of three issues of a glossy customer magazine for a Surrey-based estate agency.

 Prior to starting her freelancing career, Emma has edited two high-circulation newsletters for the National Trust.
 One was South East News - a quarterly, A3 publication for 30,000+ National Trust members based in the South East of England, which was sent out to accompany the main charity magazine.
 The other was Polesden Life - a bulletin aimed at visitors to Polesden Lacey: a magnificent Edwardian estate near Dorking, Surrey.
 Both editing projects involved choosing, researching, writing and proofreading stories, overseeing layout and design, sourcing images and liaising with suppliers.